-Adding the radius associated with this dimension around the 100m x 100 m asset with catastrophic potential gives the effective impact area associated with a small fragment hitting the asset.
+Adding the radius associated with this dimension around the 100m x 100 m critical infrastructure asset gives the effective impact area associated with a small fragment hitting the asset.
 Using the same procedure as that for a spent stage, compute the impact probability of the smaller fragment on the asset.
 Then assume that all fragments are statistically independent of each other.